Learning in the brain

 What kind of processing in working memory supports storage in long-term memory?

 if "memory is the residue of the thought", then the 'thought' should process the information in a way that can be "read" by the memory store.

-Think of working memory as the reception counter to a big archive.
-The incoming information must be labeled and stored according to the standard system of organization, otherwise it cannot be stored systematically and it would never be found.
+Think of working memory as the reception counter to a huge archive.
+The incoming information must be labeled and stored according to the standard system of organization, otherwise, it cannot be stored systematically and it would never be found.

 It follows that it would be useful to understand the principle of long-term memory organization in order to process the information in a similar way, so:

 How is knowledge organized in the long-term memory store?